-To date, TSMV has set aside more than 60% of their privately-owned land—1,500 acres—to be dedicated to improving connectivity for elk, deer, cougars, wolves and bears.
-One acre of land is equal to a small regulation soccer pitch—try to envision 1,500 of those.
-It’s equivalent to three-quarters of the Canmore Nordic Centre Provincial Park lands.
+Three Sisters Mountain Village has set aside more than 60% of their privately-owned land totalling 1,500 acres, to be dedicated to improving connectivity for elk, deer, cougars, wolves and bears.
+A key piece of this is the development of wildlife corridors.

 A wildlife corridor is an area of land designed and managed to maintain connectivity between habitat patches, connecting wildlife populations separated by human activities or infrastructure.
 The primary function of a wildlife corridor is to facilitate safe movement of wildlife in the Bow Valley.